Sai284/WearWellWardrobe/README.md

-# WearWellWardrobe
+# WearWellWardrobe Group Project

 please unzip the file and follow the setup instructions below to run the website

-Main Program built for JH03 Joint Honours project.
+Main Program built for JH03 Joint Honours Group project.

 An innovative app promoting sustainable clothing management, designed specifically for UK households.​ ​